mattly/lyonheart-us-metalsmith-archive/contents/articles/regretting-the-golden-handcuffs/index.markdown

 My engineer's mind sought to optimize the negotiation process, something a large bureaucracy retracts from like poison.
 In their eyes, collective bargaining is communism.
 I worked with my lawyer to get a contract amicable to their lawyers and myself, and shared it with my team.
 I got the nastiest bits removed -- a non-compete severe enough to prevent working with computers for two years[^ca-noncomp], and protection of my prior intellectual property.
 I couldn't get protection for my ongoing tech side-projects -- they considered those _moonlighting_, but I figured improvements were improvements and I could spend a few months learning Spanish and the guitar instead.
 So I said: If my co-workers all got the same deal, I'd sign too.

-[^ca-noncomp]: I suspect there is a strong correlation between the strength of the tech industry in California and the fact that in the state, [non-competes are automatically void as a matter of law](https://en.wikipedia.org/wiki/Non-compete_clause#California).
+[^ca-noncomp]: I suspect there is a correlation between the strength of the tech industry in California and the fact that in the state, [non-competes are automatically void as a matter of law](https://en.wikipedia.org/wiki/Non-compete_clause#California).
 Any region wanting to bolster its tech sector should pay attention.
 Non-Competes are now the [first thing I negotiate out of any contract](http://www.fastcompany.com/3031956/the-future-of-work/what-you-need-to-know-before-signing-a-noncompete-agreement)

 Various people made veiled threats about being careful, because tech is a small town and I shouldn't burn any bridges, so I knew the gambit was working.
 I pointed out that some of the people I was sticking up for could literally walk across the street and get better compensation even including a full years' worth of retention bonuses, but it fell on deaf ears.
 They tried to win me over personally with stories about the opportunities I'd have to take the product to the _next level of the enterprise_.
 It was an odd staring contest to see who would blink first.